roelderickx/ogr2osm/README.md

   -p PROJ4_STRING, --proj4 PROJ4_STRING
                         PROJ.4 string.
 If specified, overrides projection from source metadata if it exists.
+  --gis-order           Consider the source coordinates to be in traditional
+                        GIS order
   --significant-digits SIGNIFICANTDIGITS
                         Number of decimal places for coordinates to output (default: 9)